BlastHappy82/Dynamic-Power-Plan/README.md

 ## Features

-- **Automatic Power Plan Switching**: Monitors CPU and GPU usage and switches between "Everyday" and "High Performance" power plans when thresholds are exceeded
+- **Automatic Power Plan Switching**: Monitors CPU and GPU usage and switches between power plans when thresholds are exceeded
+- **Multi-GPU Support**: Detects and monitors NVIDIA, AMD, and Intel GPUs automatically
-- **Lian Li Fan Control**: Automatically copies fan configuration files to L-Connect 3 to switch between normal and full-speed fan modes
+- **Lian Li Fan Control**: Integrates with L-Connect 3 to switch fan profiles
-- **Game Detection**: Watches for specific executables and triggers high performance mode when games are running
+- **Game Detection**: Watches for specific executables and triggers boost mode automatically
 - **System Tray Interface**: Clean tray icon with right-click menu for manual control
-- **Configurable Thresholds**: Customize CPU/GPU thresholds, hold times, and watched applications via JSON config
+- **Configurable Thresholds**: Customize CPU/GPU thresholds, hold times, and watched games
 - **Start with Windows**: Option to run automatically at Windows startup
+- **Admin Elevation**: Automatically requests admin rights for power plan changes

 ## Quick Start

 ### Option 1: Download Pre-built Release

 1. Download the latest release from [GitHub Releases](../../releases)
-2. Extract the ZIP to a folder of your choice
+2. Extract the ZIP to a folder of your choice (e.g., your Dropbox folder for portability)
 3. Double-click `DynamicPowerPlan.exe`
+4. Click "Yes" on the UAC prompt (admin rights required)
-4. The tray icon appears - you're done!
+5. The tray icon appears - you're done!

 ### Option 2: Run from Source